thriveth/Haro11Cos/Paper/Paper.md

-The existence of a diffuse neutral component being present in the ionized medium seems consistent with what is found in the Green Pea galaxies of [@Henry2015] - these galaxies have sometimes very low LIS optical depth, which is usually indicative of low covering fractions and high porosity of the neytral medium - and yet they find covering fractions of near unity of
+The existence of a diffuse neutral component being present in the ionized medium seems consistent with what is found in the Green Pea galaxies of [@Henry2015] - these galaxies have sometimes very low LIS absorption depths, which is usually indicative of low covering fractions and high porosity of the neutral medium - and yet they find covering fractions of near unity of
 \ion{H}{1} from Lyman $\beta$ absorption, indicating column densities of $N
 \gtrsim 10^{16}$.
 Like in the case of Haro 11, this indicates that a non-negligible neutral component must be present in the ionized phase, although it may very well be of such low densities and metallicity that metal absorption from this medium is undetectable.

 The column densities we derive for \ion{Si}{2} in this work are generally between $12.0 \lesssim \log N \lesssim 12.5$, column densities around which the transitions involved become optically thick: For $\lambda \lambda 1260, 1526
 \text{ and } 1304$, $\tau$ becomes 1 at $\log N \sim 11.3, 12.2$ and $12.5$,